 But no matter what platform you think has the sexiest capabilities or metrics, your audience should always have the final say.
 Why?
 Because you’re asking people to do you a favor… consume (and act upon) your content.
-(And also, because no one has time to visit all the attention-seeking brand blogs.)

 Think Omni-Channel And Go Where Your Audience Lives